-Your certificates will be held in school for 12 months from 30th November 2016 then they will be either destroyed or returned to the awarding body.
+Your certificates will be held in the school for 12 months from the collection date above then they will be either destroyed or returned to the awarding body.

 We will be launching Duke of Edinburgh this week in assemblies for Y10 (Tues) and Y9 (Wed).
 Places will be limited and allocated on a first come first served basis.
 Please see link below for expedition dates and costs before your child commits.
 Parent Pay will open following the assemblies.
 Thanks.

 We wish you a very warm welcome to our website.